Georgia governor election: Democrat Stacey Abrams acknowledges defeat

 Abrams said she was not conceding the race, but she acknowledged that the state was poised to certify Kemp the winner, and she did not want to "scheme" her way into office.

-She also said she would be filing a federal lawsuit against the state over what she called the "gross mismanagement" of the vote – though not aimed at winning the race.
+She also said she would be filing a federal lawsuit over what she called the mismanagement of the vote – though not aimed at winning the race.

 Abrams' legal team had been considering a longshot legal challenge among other legal options that could be filed once the results are certified.